ethanWallace/nextjs-webcomponent-hydration/README.md

 ## WebComponent with React/NextJS SSR and Hydration

+> Updated to work without a custom server.js and to use the new `shadowrootmode` attribute.

 This is a proof of concept on how SSR and WebComponents can work together.
 The WebComponent uses `Declarative Shadow DOM (DSD)`.